fmmendo/fmmendo.github.io/resume.md

 ##### London, United Kingdom

 - Worked on the Playfire desktop client, which allowed users to track their Xbox, PlayStation, and Steam game stats.
-- Introduced MVVM to the team, leading to easier to maintain code, and increased unit-test coverage.
+- Led the introduction of MVVM to the team, resulting in easier to maintain code and increased test coverage.
 - Built a download manager, along with the capability to install and run games bought through the GMG store.

 ### Windows Phone Software Engineer - Powa Technologies<span style="font-size: small; color: #aaaaaa;"> Oct 2013 – Jan 2014